WWitman/zettajs-tutorials/2-state-machine/README.md

 To complete this tutorial, you must have Node.js installed on your system.
 We assume you understand the basics of Node.js and can create and run simple Node.js programs.
 See [About the Zetta Tutorials](https://github.com/WWitman/zettajs-tutorials/blob/master/README.md) for details.

-## What is a Zetta driver
+## What is a Zetta device

-In Zetta, a driver is software that models the behavior of a physical device.
-In this example, the driver models a simple state machine.
+In Zetta, a device is software that models the behavior of a physical device.
+In this example, the device models a simple state machine.
 Through the Zetta APIs, you'll be able to switch the state on and off.
 In later tutorials, we'll apply the same patterns to allow Zetta to interact with physical devices.

 ## About the state machine